Six Key Nutrients For Keeping Kids Healthy by Good Health

 5. Organ meats – liver, kidneys, heart, etc

-6. Whole milk and cheese
+6. Whole (unprocessed) milk and cheese

-7. Rice and beans (usually with an animal protein as well)
+8. Rice and beans (usually with an animal protein as well)

 2. Fats

-1. Animal fats – fatty meats, incl. fish
+1. Animal fats–fatty meats, incl. fish

-2. Milk fats – Butter, ghee, full fat yoghurt, cheese
+2. Milk fats–Butter, ghee, full fat yoghurt, cheese

 3. Egg yolk

-7. A few (preferably soaked and “activated”) nuts and seeds
+6. A few (preferably soaked and “activated”) nuts and seeds

 3. Carbohydrates

-Carbohydrate, in the form of glucose, is considered the main source of energy for the body – glucose is essential for a well-functioning brain, and some cells in the body, e.g., red blood cells, can only use glucose for energy.
+Carbohydrate, in the form of glucose, is considered the main source of energy for the body—glucose is essential for a well-functioning brain, and some cells in the body, e.g., red blood cells, can only use glucose for energy.
 The body is very good at making glucose, but it is better to get all the things your body needs in your diet, wherever possible.
-Children, however, do require carbohydrates in their diet, otherwise they may suffer from growth issues.
-Carbohydrates support mood hormones and help children to use fats and protein for building and tissue repair.
-Carbohydrates come in many forms including root vegetables (e.g., kumara, potatoes and carrots), and fruits and vegetables.
-Wholegrains are not essential in the diet (all essential nutrients can be obtained through animal-based diet, with fruit) but can be used if prepared properly through soaking, sprouting, fermenting, and cooking.
-The most important thing to remember is to limit or omit highly processed foods and carbohydrates, except for traditional refined carbohydrate foods like white rice and traditional pastas.
+Children, however, do require carbohydrates in their diet; otherwise, they may suffer from growth issues.
+Ketogenic diets are very popular nowadays; however, children placed on them for treatment reasons display stunting and thyroid issues.

 1. Pumpkin